-- Implement a data use agreement with the Newborn Screening Data Repository and Technical Assistance Program established under HRSA-18-080 to submit newborn screening data and information about your newborn screening program into the repository. - Collaborate with the Newborn Screening Data Repository and Technical Assistance Program to develop and implement policies, procedures, and methods in order to enter information on all quality indicators to measure performance of newborn screening, such as false-positive rates and other quality indicators as established by the Newborn Screening Data Repository and Technical Assistance Program. - Enter data on all newborns screened from 2016 2018 into the newborn screening data repository established under HRSA-18-080 for the purposes of evaluation and assessment of the state newborn screening system.2 - Establish a sustainability plan to ensure data is collected and reported to the Newborn Screening Data Repository beyond the period of performance. - Collaborate and coordinate data reporting among programs and organizations that support the newborn screening system, including Title V programs, birthing hospitals, clinicians, etc. - WORK PLAN -- Corresponds to Section V's Review Criteria(2) Response and (4) Impact Describe the activities or steps that you will use to achieve each of the program requirements during the entire period of performance as proposed in the Methodology section.
+- Implement a data use agreement with NewSTEPs established under HRSA-18-080 to submit newborn screening data and information about your newborn screening program into the repository. - Collaborate with NewSTEPs to develop and implement policies, procedures, and methods in order to enter information on all quality indicators to measure performance of newborn screening, such as falsepositive rates and other quality indicators. - Develop benchmarks that can be achieved by 6, 12, and 18 months to ensure that the program objectives are achieved by the end of the period of performance (24 months). - Enter available data on all newborns screened from 2019-2020 into a national newborn screening data repository established under HRSA-18-080 for the purposes of evaluation and assessment of the state newborn screening system.2 - Establish a sustainability plan to ensure data is collected and reported to the Newborn Screening Data Repository beyond the period of performance. - Collaborate, coordinate, and link to other systems and stakeholders with data that support the newborn screening system, including Title V programs, birthing hospitals, clinicians, vital records, early intervention, etc. - WORK PLAN -- Corresponds to Section V's Review Criteria (2) Response and (4) Impact including development of the application.
+Include the 6, 12, and 18-month benchmarks as explained above.

+Describe the activities or steps that you will use to achieve each of the program requirements during the entire period of performance as proposed in the Methodology section.
 Use a time line that includes each activity and identifies responsible staff.
-As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities, including development of the application. - RESOLUTION OF CHALLENGES -- Corresponds to Section V's Review Criterion (2) Response Discuss challenges that you are likely to encounter in designing and implementing the activities described in the work plan and approaches that you will use to resolve such challenges.
+As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing, and implementing all activities,